RVledder/goodwe-to-tibber/src/goodwe/README.md

 - **generateData:** An array of key-value pairs representing the total energy generated (kWh) and the corresponding income.
 - **lines:** An array of objects representing the power output over time.
 Each object includes properties such as the key, unit, color, and an array of time-series data points (xy), where each point contains the time (x), power output (y), and an optional third value (z).

+### `/v1/Statistics/GetStatisticsCharts`

+This endpoint retrieves the power output of a plant over a specified time period.
+The response is data that can be used for a chart.

+It accepts a 'date' parameter for the data and returns information about the power output of the plant for that date.

+You can query this end point for a month (`type 3`) or year (`typ 4`).
+Day is not supported.

+The data property contains a properties:

+- **yield**: an array of key-value pairs (`x` =  and `y`) representing the total energy generated (kWh) and the corresponding income.
+- **income**: an array of key-value pairs (`x`= date and `y` = amount in currency) representing the total income generated.

+### `/v1/Statistics/GetStatisticsData`

+This endpoint retrieves the power output of a plant over a specified time period.
+The response is data that can be used in a data table.

+It accepts a 'date' parameter for the data and returns information about the power output of the plant for that date.

+You can query this end point for a month (`type 3`) or year (`typ 4`).
+Day is not supported.

+The data property contains a properties:

+- **title**: The title of the data table
+- **page**: Properties for pagination
+- **cols**: The columns of the data table
+- **rows**: The rows of the data table

 ## Terminology